CenterForOpenScience/osf.io/website/addons/github/README.md

 ## Enabling the addon for development

 1. On your Github user settings, go to “OAuth Applications” -> "Developer applications" -> “Register new application”
-2. Enter any name for the application name, e..g “OSF Github Addon (local)”
+2. Enter any name for the application name, e.g. "OSF Github Addon (local)"
 3. In the Homepage URL field, enter "http://localhost:5000/“
 4. In the Authorization Callback URL field, enter "http://localhost:5000/oauth/callback/github".
 5. Submit the form.